 When working with small text it's best not to use colours which contain more than one ink.
 All printing presses have a tiny variation in the positioning of the different colour printing plates.
-It's fine to use coloured text in headlines or type above, say, 10 point, but below that the blurring may be noticeable and won't look too hot.
-The same thing happens when you knock white text out of a coloured background made from more than one ink.
+It's fine to use coloured text in headlines or type above 10 point, but below

-it's fine to use coloured text in type above 10pt Be careful if you are putting text over a photographic background as the text may be hard to read.
+Be careful if you are putting text over a photographic background as the text may be hard to read.
 To overcome this you may want to lighten or darken the image in an image editing package such as Photoshop.